 Montana became an official Annie E. Casey JDAI site in 2007 and local sites continue to work towards implementation of the eight core strategies.
 Montana's 2013 JDAI sites include the following: Cascade County, Flathead County, Hill County, Missoula County, and Yellowstone County.
 Sites are utilizing a Detention Risk Assessment Instrument (DRAI) to ensure that only youth who are a risk to public safety or a flight risk are being placed in detention.
 The DRAI is an automated data collection and reporting system that assists in the correct placement of juveniles.
 Each site conducted data analysis to determine the alternatives that are most appropriate for their respective sites.
 In 2011 the Montana Board of Crime Control contracted with the University of Montana to conduct a study of the RAI to determine the tool's validity.
 Led by Dr. Dusten Hollist, a research team from the University of Montana traveled to the JDAI sites.
-The findings were published in a June 2012 report.
-Dr. Hollist's is available the MBCC website: report on http://www.mbcc.mt.gov/Data/SAC/RAI/RAI DRAI Comparison.pdf.
+The findings were published in a available 2014 report.
+Dr. Hollist's report is on the MBCC website: http://mbcc.mt.gov/Portals/130/Data/Reports/RAI DRAI Comparison.pdf